WP-API/WP-API/README.md

 Retrieving or updating data is as simple as sending a HTTP request.

 Want to get your site's posts?
 Simply send a `GET` request to `/wp-json/wp/v2/posts`.
 Update user with ID 4?
 Send a `PUT` request to `/wp-json/wp/v2/users/4`.
-Get all posts with the search term "awesome"? `GET /wp-json/wp/v2/posts?filter[s]=awesome`.
+Get the page with slug "about-me"? `GET /wp-json/wp/v2/pages?slug=about-me`.
+Get all posts with the search term "awesome"? `GET /wp-json/wp/v2/posts?search=awesome`.
 It's that easy.

 The WordPress REST API exposes a simple yet easy interface to WP Query, the posts API, post meta API, users API, revisions API and many more.
 Chances are, if you